 Via phone - The Mobile Authenticator will automatically generate a new code every 30 seconds.

 Ensure that you enter the most recent code sent to you - older codes will not work.

 If you do not receive the e-mail at all, check and make sure it is not being filtered as spam.

-Please try adding "firstname.lastname@example.org" to your contacts or trusted senders list within your email client and request a new access code.
+Please try adding "firstname.lastname@example.org" and "email@example.com" to your contacts or trusted senders list within your email client and request a new access code.

 Even though Steam instantly sends an email, you may encounter a delay with some email providers depending on their server load and processing times.
 Please contact us if you have not received the verification email after 3 hours.

 This issue may be attributable to your browser security settings.
 If your ‘Privacy’ settings are set too high, then your browser will be unable to store (web) cookie information.
 Check your browser settings to ensure that cookies are allowed.

 Running programs that clear internet history, delete other unused files, block cookie creation or that clean up orphaned registry entries may also be responsible for this issue.
 Disabling such programs will prevent this issue from occurring when logging into Steam via your web browser.

 No, not at this time.